Manue-Towett/webharvy/README.md

 ## Configuration
 - delays:
-    - put each (pages/delay in seconds) on its on row in the delays.txt in the format
+    - put each (pages/delay in seconds) on its on row in the delays.txt in the format:

         ```<pages> pages - <delay>s```